Gwindow/WhatAPI/Twinklebear Work Notes.md

 <b>, <br />
 ```
 and so on.
+I've decided to leave these in since we can make use of them to format the text being displayed in the
+Android text view or in any other thing that's using the library.

 For bookmarks.Torrent the field freeTorrent I can only assume relates to the freeleech status of the torrent.
 Is this correct?
 For bookmarks.Torrent there is a field "hasFile" What does this mean?